Rahel Varnhagen: The Life of a Jewess

-Rahel Varnhagen: The Life of a Jewess is a book-length biography of Rahel Varnhagen written by political philosopher Hannah Arendt.
+Rahel Varnhagen: The Life of a Jewess is a biography of Rahel Varnhagen written by political philosopher Hannah Arendt.
 Originally her Habilitationsschrift she completed it in exile as a refugee, but was not published till 1957, in English, in the UK (London) by East and West Library.

 History

-Rahel Varnhagen was Arendt's Habilitationsschrift, largely written in the 1930s, but which she was unable to complete, having to flee Nazi Germany.
+Rahel Varnhagen was Arendt's habilitation thesis (Habilitationsschrift), largely written in the 1930s, but which she was unable to complete, having to flee Nazi Germany.
 She took the manuscript with her into exile in Paris, where she was able to complete it in 1938.
 Forced to flee once again, this time without her manuscript, she arrived in America in 1941.
 However, she had given a copy to Gershom Scholem, and it was finally published in 1957 having been translated from German.
 The book was later translated into French in 1986, and Spanish in 2000.
 A revised edition in 1974 used the subtitle The Life of a Jewish Woman.
 A later biography of the subject by Heidi Thomann Tewarson (2001) distanced itself from Arendt's work, which its author considered too critical of Varnhagen.
 Arendt dedicated the book to her life-long friend Anne Mendelssohn, who had first drawn her attention to Varnhagen's writing.